Man in the Long Black Coat: Composition and recording

 The song's lyric tells the story of a woman who leaves her partner to run away with the mysterious title character.
 It is often interpreted as a reworking of the ancient "daemon lover" motif, in which a woman leaves her husband for the devil.
 Dylan explored this genre early in his career by performing the traditional folk song "House Carpenter", recordings of which can be found on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991 and The Bootleg Series Vol. 10: Another Self Portrait (1969–1971), but the lyrics to "Man in the Long Black Coat" seem to be, by design, more ambiguous than that.
 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon muse about who the title character might be: "The incarnation of death, even the devil?
 But would Satan mention the Bible?
 More poetically, the mysterious man in a black coat could be the symbol of a journey, the loneliness of the pilgrim on the road seeking the truth.
 But Dylan does not want to reveal anything about the character's identity or even about his female companion.
 Perhaps she wanted to leave the world of corruption behind".
 In his memoir Chronicles: Volume One, Dylan compared the song to one of Johnny Cash's biggest hits: "I thought of it as my 'I Walk the Line', a song I'd always considered to be up there at the top, one of the most mysterious and revolutionary of all time, a song that makes an attack on your most vulnerable spots, sharp words from a master".

 Like all of the songs on Oh Mercy, "Man in the Long Black Coat" was recorded in New Orleans, and Margotin and Guesdon see the "atmosphere of the Louisiana bayou [as] being immediately perceptible when listening" to the song.
 Lanois agreed, saying, "We spent a lot of time getting the ambience right, recording the neighborhood crickets - the genuine sound of the New Orleans night.
 It's a song that was directly inspired by the environment and mood of the city".
 Engineer Mark Howard also vividly remembers the recording session: "Malcolm [Burn] just jumped on the keyboards and started playing these crickets, and it made it really haunting, and y'know, we did a couple of takes and, bang, that was that: masterpiece done.
 That was the first time ever that hairs went up on my arm while I was recording music, it was magical".
-The song is performed in the key of A minor.